srgrr/RustUdemy/README.md

 # Exercise F
 Exercise f can be found `f_structs_traits`.
 It also introduces the `#[derive(Debug)]` directive that, when placed on top of struct definitions, allows us to print them as strings by literally putting them as parameters in the `println` macro.

+# Collections

+They're kind of the same as in java or C++, even their names.
+It would be exhausting to enumerate them all here, but to give the big strokes you have vectors, hashmaps, sets, linked lists etc

+They're all templatised so you can specify the types later on, like we do in Java or C++